-- § 115.381 Medical and Mental Health Screenings - (a) The program will ensure that all follow-up medical and/or mental health appointments are available to the client. - (b) If the screening pursuant to §115.341 indicates that a resident has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, staff shall ensure that the resident is offered a follow-up meeting with a medical or mental health practitioner within 14 days of the intake screening. - (c) Any information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law - (d) Medical and mental health practitioners shall obtain informed consent from residents before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the resident is under the age of 18.
+ILP@GeoSt PREA Policy § 115.381 Medical and Mental Health Screenings

+- (a) The program will ensure that all follow-up medical and/or mental health appointments are available to the client. - (b) If the screening pursuant to §115.341 indicates that a resident has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, staff shall ensure that the resident is offered a follow-up meeting with a medical or mental health practitioner within 14 days of the intake screening. - (c) Any information related to sexual victimization or abusiveness that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law (d) Medical and mental health practitioners shall obtain informed consent from residents before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the resident is under the age of 18.

-During the pre-audit, the Auditor was provided with a copy of the Health and Safety Assessment that is to be completed by CHOY staff within 24 hours of admission that includes questions on page 2 regarding gender identity and sexual abuse history.
+Upon arrival all resident are screened and assessed by a qualified staff member for their risk of being sexually abused or sexually harassed by other residents, or for being sexually abusive towards other residents.
+During the pre-audit, the Auditor was provided with a copy of the Health and Safety Assessment/ILP@GeoSt that is completed by CHOY staff within 24 hours of admission that includes on page 2 questions regarding gender identity and sexual abuse history.
 A consent form is provided on page 3 for any resident 18 years of age or older.

-During the pre-audit, the Auditor was provided a copy of the PREA Medical/Mental Health Follow Up Appointment Form for review.
-This form also has block asking for consent of treatment for resident 18 year of age or older.
+The Auditor also reviewed the PREA Medical/Mental Health Follow Up Appointment form which has a block asking for consent of treatment for resident 18 year of age or older.